 Lost & Found PetsProcedures for lost or found animals

 If your pet becomes lost, don’t give up hope.
-Use social media and old fashioned footwork.
-Microchip your animal to increase your chances of recovery.
+Social media and old fashioned footwork are vital tools to help them find their way back to you.
+Be sure to microchip your animal beforehand to increase your chances of recovery.

 What to do when you’ve lost your pet

 Include a large photo of the pet and the word “LOST,” followed by your contact number.
 Print it on bright fluorescent colored paper that will stand out- you want people to see your notice and most will be driving by in car, so you have only a few moments to make an impact.
 Use large bold text that is easily seen.
 Post flyers all around where the pet was lost or last seen.
 If offering a reward be cautious, some will prey on a grieving owner to get hold of the money.
 The claimant could even be the person who stole your pet.
 Be smart.
 Be vigilant.
 Meet them in a public place and bring someone with you.